-It can also be written as fare una doccia or farsi una doccia, meaning to do a shower or to do oneself a shower.
+It can also be written as fare una doccia or farsi una doccia, which means to do a shower or to do oneself a shower.

-All these expressions for saying to take a shower in Italian are interchangeable.
+All these ways of saying to take a shower in Italian are interchangeable.

-Among young people, docciarsi (to shower) is also used, but it’s a very colloquial expression that you should refrain from using in formal settings.
+Young people also use docciarsi (to shower), but it’s a very colloquial expression that should not be used in formal situations.